robertwayne/autocog/README.md

 # AutoCog

-*Simple and fast cog manager for the discord.py library.*

-Handles loading initial cogs and provides out-of-the-box commands for hot loading, reloading, and unloading.
+A group of scripts and tools built for quickly prototyping or starting discord.py projects.